Kluvens/Computer-Science/Networking/transport-layer.md

 A single socket for two clients.

-In connection-oriented demultiplexing, different sockets in the server are responsible for different clients.

 With connection-oriented protocols, we can create multiple connections and we can open multiple sockets in the server so that each of these processes can have its own end-to-end connection.
 This explains why we can have many windows in our desktop at the same time.

-In the destination, the port number is the same but the socket number is different.

 All the TCP sockets at the server have the same server-side port number when many clients are cimmultaneously communicating with a traditional TCP web server.